arishdoha01/ansible-azure-project/README.md

-# DevOps/SRE Project - Use Ansible , Azure Cloud VMs, and AzureDevops Pipelines
+# DevOps/SRE Project - Using Ansible , Azure Cloud VMs, and AzureDevops Pipelines

-Sample project that
+Sample project that:

    1) Creates a Linux Server in Azure, which is used as an Ansible "Controller" node
    2) Installs all required packages on the Linux server via command line (Ansible, Python, Azure)